 Introducing photographer, poet, and artist Jun Fujita.
 Fujita was an Issei, a term used by Japanese Americans referring to the first generation to migrate from Japan.
 Born on December 13, 1888, in Hiroshima prefecture, he migrated to Canada as a teenager, before finally settling in Chicago in 1909.

 He manages to land a job as a photographer for the Evening Post, becoming the first Japanese-American photojournalist, a profession in its infancy, but one Fujita established himself as a somewhat accidental master of.
 He is behind some of Chicago’s most iconic photographs, even though many of his contributions are thought to be marked anonymous.

-After the WW1 ended, many of the 380,000 of the African American who served during WW1 returned believing that they would be returning to see the beginning of the end to racial discrimination.
+After WW1 ended, many of the 380,000 African Americans who served during WW1 returned believing that they would be returning to see the beginning of the end to racial discrimination.
 Instead, their status as veterans made them targets for white aggression and violence and their patriotism was viewed as a threat.

-The tragic murder of the 17 year old Eugene Williams saw the city ignite in a race riot that would go down in history as one of the country’s bloodiest.
+The tragic murder of 17-year-old Eugene Williams saw the city ignite in a race riot that would go down in history as one of the country’s bloodiest.
 It was during a brutal summer heatwave and became known as the Red Summer Race Riots.
 Fujita was in the middle of it all with his camera:

 Throughout his photography and poetry, Fujita put forward a vision of what being an American could mean.
 He achieved unprecedented success in his profession despite it being at a time of deep hostility and prejudice.